henryssims/henryssims/README.md

 # 🎓 About Me:
+Hi!
 I'm a computer science student at the University of Pennsylvania who is passionate about exploring the realms of full stack development and machine learning.

 # 🌐 Connect with me: